elliothursh/aws_auditor/README.md

 ```

 ### Google Setup (optional)
 You can export audit information to a Google Spreadsheet, but you must first follow “Create a client ID and client secret” on [this page](https://developers.google.com/drive/web/auth/web-server) to get a client ID and client secret for OAuth.
-Then create a `.google.yml` in the root directory with the following structure.
+Then create a `.google.yml` in your home directory with the following structure.

 ```yaml
 ---